 - (i) the student's registration card, or - (ii) an official identity document and a letter from the relevant Faculty Office proving that the student is fully registered.
+It is a socious offense to impersonate a student by using a student card

 It is a serious offence to impersonate a student by using a student card or identity document belonging to another individual.
 Parties involved in this practice will face disciplinary/legal action.
-(Amended w.e.f.
-2016/01)